Jobar Synagogue

-The Jobar Synagogue was an ancient synagogue complex destroyed in May 2014.
-Also known as the Eliyahu Hanavi Synagogue it was situated in the village of Jobar now encompassed by the metropolitan area of the City of Damascus.
-It was once adjoined to a complex with rooms for the rabbi and other functionaries of the community.
+The Jobar Synagogue, also Eliyahu Hanavi Synagogue, was an ancient synagogue complex in the village of Jobar, now part of the metropolitan area of Damascus, Syria.
+It was severely damaged during the Syrian civil war in May 2014.

+The synagogue was once adjoined to a complex with rooms for the rabbi and other functionaries of the community.
 The synagogue was built atop a cave traditionally thought to have served the prophet Elijah in hiding.
-The hall center was said to be the place where Elijah anointed Elisa.
-During the Syrian civil war it was hit by mortar bombs, looted, and later 2/3 of the synagogue were totally destroyed at the end of May 2014.
+The hall center was said to be the place where Elijah anointed Elisha.
+During the Syrian civil war, the synagogue was hit by mortar bombs, looted, and later two-thirds of the structure was totally destroyed at the end of May 2014.